AmeliaMN/deleting_facebook/README.md

 - Went through the entire list categorizing how I knew people and how much I want to stay in contact.
 (This took several days, as I had over 600 facebook friends!)
 - Exported my friends' birthdays from facebook.
 Facebook has changed their settings, so it's no longer easy to do this.
 But, [mobeigi has a python script](https://github.com/mobeigi/fb2cal) that will do it for you.
 As he warns, using this script made facebook temporarily suspend my account because of suspected security issues.
 I was able to get back in.
 - [Downloaded all the photos I am tagged in](FacebookPhotosOfYou.md).
 There were methods available on the internet using Python (see, [gnmerritt](https://gnmerritt.net/deletefacebook/2018/04/03/fb-photos-of-me/), [jcontini](https://github.com/jcontini/fb-photo-downloader), and [KatyaRuth](https://github.com/KatyaRuth/photos-of-you)), but none of them worked with the current version of facebook (I think Facebook likely changed their API to make it more difficult to scrape this stuff).
 I'm not a Python person, so it was hard for me to debug what was not working about them.
 I wrote [my own code using RSelenium](FacebookPhotosOfYou.md) to do the browser stuff.
 It is highly inefficient, but it works!
+- Made sure the Apps and Websites I used facebook to log in to have alterate modes of access.
+- Go through my google sheet again and make sure I have other modes of contact for the folks I want to stay in touch with.
+[Didn't do a great job of this, but it's time to let go!]

 In progress:

 - Parse birthday .ics file to save just the birthdays of people I want to stay in contact with.
 (I don't need 600+ birthday reminders on my calendar!)
-- Make sure the Apps and Websites I used facebook to log in to have alterate modes of access.
 - Order prints of favorite photos
-- Go through my google sheet again and make sure I have other modes of contact for the folks I want to stay in touch with

 To do: